a-51-50/proUBC/README.md

 ## proUBC configuration
-Activate the proUBC SICF node in transaction code SICF of your SAP system
+Activate the proUBC SICF node in transaction code SICF of your SAP system Export the SSL certs from the PRVD APIs and upload them to the SAP system using transaction code STRUST.
+(You will encounter HTTP 407 errors without it!)

 ## Postman variables
 sapuser : The SAP service account user id for proUBC integration